DigitalMusicSolutions/Vida6/README.md

 ## Development

-The "build-tools" folder includes a gulp-managed development setup that will automatically compile the above files.
-The following commands should get you up and running:
+vida6 contains a Gulp-managed development setup (in the `example` folder) that will automatically compile the above files.
+Running the following commands from this root directory should get you up and running:

 ```
-cd build-tools # the directory from which a sample server should be run
 npm install # install all necessary build tools (includes webpack, gulp, and various others)
 node_modules/gulp/gulp.js
 ```